 The below excerpt is my first attempt at writing about the issue of Colorism, during my sophomore year in college.
 I’ll share with you the first three pages of this 20-page research paper.
 This essay along with a few others eventually helped me win the Excellence in Communication Award at Penn State.
-If you decide you would like to read more about Colorism, please read the book The Color Complex, it’s one of the most thought provoking books I’ve ever read regarding this issue:
+If you decide you would like to read more about Colorism, please read the book The Color Complex, it’s one of the most thought-provoking books I’ve ever read regarding this issue:

 If you’re black get back/if you’re brown stick around/ if your light you’re all right.

-Being Black or being White has historically separated people in America and around the world but what many people fail to realize or even acknowledge, is a gap has been bridged within the black race as a result of the differentiation and discrimination based on skin tones.
+Being Black or being White has historically separated people in America and around the world but what many people fail to realize or even acknowledge is a gap has been bridged within the black race as a result of the differentiation and discrimination based on skin tones.
 Colorism is the coined word to describe the dirty little secret that our community perpetuates through its idealizations of Eurocentric beauty standards and denouncement of Afrocentric standards of beauty.
 Skin complexion, hair type, and body image have always been conscious issues for African American’s but it is the root of self-loathing and low self-esteem as well.
-This form of intra-racism has proved to be psychologically detrimental to African Americans sense of self.
-Colorism is immoral, unethical and undeniably one of the reasons why black people do not feel accepted within their own race.
+This form of intra-racism has proved to be psychologically detrimental to African Americans’ sense of self.
+Colorism is immoral, unethical, and undeniably one of the reasons why black people do not feel accepted within their own race.
 It promotes insecurity and inequality because people are no longer being judged by their intelligence or capabilities; they are being judged by the lightness or darkness of their skin.
 If we are going to successfully progress into a bright future we need to learn and understand our history.
-If more African Americans took the time to understand their troubled past they would understand that colorism is essentially a construct and does not dictate the type of person you are, nor does it dictate your self worth.
+If more African Americans took the time to understand their troubled past they would understand that colorism is essentially a construct and does not dictate the type of person you are, nor does it dictate your self-worth.
 Understanding the dark history behind colorism is one of the first steps towards progress.
-The next step towards progress is acceptance.
+The next step toward progress is acceptance.
 The internalized self-hate one feels towards oneself because other members in society deem them inferior is one of the reasons why we may never advance towards a society that does not judge people based on the color of their skin.
 Accepting that being black is not necessarily a dilemma but an armor you should wear with pride is foremost.

 Imagine an undocumented color spectrum where the closer you are to the white ideal the better you are deemed.
 Contrarily, the darker you are on the spectrum the less desirable you are deemed.
 This is an illustrative example of Colorism.
-According to The Color Complex, by Kathy Russell, Midge Wilson, and Ronald Hall, if we want to trace all the way back to where Colorism began we must return to the year 1607, when the settlers of the New World docked their ships in Jamestown, Virginia; They write “What might have been the unthinkable in Europe and Africa was an everyday occurrence in the wilderness.
+According to The Color Complex, by Kathy Russell, Midge Wilson, and Ronald Hall, if we want to trace all the way back to where Colorism began we must return to the year 1607, when the settlers of the New World docked their ships in Jamestown, Virginia.
+They write “What might have been unthinkable in Europe and Africa was an everyday occurrence in the wilderness.
 Miscegenation, or race mixing, became widespread as Europeans, Africans, and Native Americans mixed their seed and substance to produce a Kaleidoscope of skin tones and features” (Russell 9).
 The mixture between the races allowed for a mixture of colors including lighter colored Blacks and Native Americans.
-Native Americans were seduced and/or raped and the first generation of blue-eyed light skinned Native Americans began to appear in the colonies (Russell 10).
-The Africans were brought over as slaves to the colonies in the mid-to-late 1600’s.
-As with the Native Americans, the Africans were also seduced and raped by the Europeans and mixed race blacks also known as “mulattos” started to resonate.
+Native Americans were seduced and/or raped and the first generation of blue-eyed light-skinned Native Americans began to appear in the colonies (Russell 10).
+The Africans were brought over as slaves to the colonies in the mid-to-late 1600s.
+As with the Native Americans, the Africans were also seduced and raped by the Europeans and mixed-race blacks also known as “mulattos” started to resonate.
 Ultimately attitudes regarding skin color arose.